 A warning for all businesses where employees drive for work purposes

-Dangerous Driving is driving which falls far below of what would be expected of a competent and careful driver (where it would be obvious that driving in that way would be dangerous), whereas Careless Driving is that which simply falls below the standard of a competent and careful driver.
+Dangerous driving is driving which falls far below the standard of what would be expected of a competent and careful driver (where it would be obvious that driving in that way would be dangerous), whereas careless driving is that which simply falls below the standard of a competent and careful driver.

 - injury resulting in permanent disability, loss of sensory function or visible disfigurement;

 - injuries which cause substantial loss of blood, usually necessitating a transfusion or result in lengthy treatment or incapacity;

 - a number of individually minor injuries which are collectively considered “really serious”.

 Such injuries are far from unusual in road traffic collisions and are almost inevitable in collisions involving pedestrians, cyclists and motorcyclists (and e-scooter riders).